najafriederike/judicial-autonomy-index/README.md

      - Visualizations created: Confusion Matrix, Scatterplot for True and Predicted Values, and Barplot for Features Importance.

-## Key Findings & Implications

-- Can the quality of de jure judicial independence predict the future of political regime types?
+## Conclusion

+- **Key Findings**:
   - Weak but recognizable correlation between the quality of judicial independence and the overall quality of democracy.
   - Judicial independence can only be one crucial pillar among many.
   - Challenges in recognizing the subtle erosion of democracy.

+- **Implications**:
   - We cannot predict the (political) future, but we can prepare ourselves by:
     - Identifying critical elements of judicial systems
     - Identifying potential threats to judicial independence and democracy
     - Monitoring incremental change
     - Refining measures and approaches to capture "middle-ground" cases